Explore Courses

 ACT Exam Sections and Scoring

+Having a thorough understanding of ACT sections and scoring can significantly enhance your chances of pursuing an education abroad in the USA.
 As mentioned above, the ACT exam has four different sections– English, Math, Science, and Reading.
 But what is the highest score on the ACT?
-The four sections are marked out of 36 points each, with 1 as the lowest and 36 being the upper limit.
-Furthermore, the section-wise questions numbers and reporting categories in the ACT exam are as follows:
+The four sections are marked out of 36 points each, with 1 being the lowest and 36 being the upper limit.
+Furthermore, the section-wise question numbers and reporting categories in the ACT exam are as follows:

 These two readers will score the essay on a scale of 1 to 6 based on four areas where cogency holds the most significant importance.
 Candidates will be assessed on the skill to stitch lines of reasoning together into a coherent and compelling essay.